 Most copyrighted works created in the United States will be automatically protected in Ireland from the moment of creation or publication according to international agreements.
 However, the extension of protection will vary according to the laws of Ireland and of the EU.
 Protection against unauthorized use will vary depending on the national laws of each country.

-Obtaining a utility patent in EU Member States is based on a first-to-file system, i.e. the first person or entity to register the patent becomes the title holder.
-Similarly, most trademark and design rights -similar to a design patent- are based on a first-to-file registration system.
-So, you should consider how to obtain patent, design, or trademark protection before introducing your products or services into the Irish market.
-Better yet, you should consider having an IP strategy for the whole world even before making your intellectual property public in any country, to ensure that you do not lose the right outside the United States.
+Obtaining a utility patent in Member States of the European Union is based on a first-to-file system: the first person or entity to register the patent becomes the title holder.
+Likewise, most trademark and design rights -similar to a design patent- are based on a first-to-file registration system.
+Therefore, you should consider how to obtain patent, design, or trademark protection before introducing your products or services into the EU market.
+Better yet, you should consider having an IP strategy for the whole world even before entering into foreign markets, to ensure that you do not lose the possibility to obtain IP protection outside the United States.

-Further, keep in mind that trademark and design titles can be obtained for the whole of the EU, at the European Union Intellectual Property Office - EUIPO.
+Trademark and design titles can be obtained for the whole of the EU, at the European Union Intellectual Property Office - EUIPO.
 Individual titles for Ireland can also be obtained at the corresponding IP office.
 Similarly, a bundle of patent titles can be obtained for various countries through a simplified process at the European Patent Office; an individual patent title can be directly obtained from the patent office of Ireland.
+A system to obtain a single patent with uniform protection and equal effect in several Member States of the European Union is currently being developed and should be in place by late 2022 or early 2023.
 There are also other international registration systems like the Patent Cooperation Treaty for patents or the Madrid Protocol for trademarks, that could be useful to facilitate the protection of your IP in many countries of the world, including Ireland.

 It is vital that companies understand that intellectual property rights are primarily private rights and that the United States government cannot enforce them for private individuals in the EU.
 It is the responsibility of the rights holders to register, protect, and enforce their rights where relevant, retaining their own counsel and advisors.
 Companies may wish to seek advice from local legal counsel or IP consultants who are experts in Irish and EU law.
 The U.S. Commercial Service can provide a list of local lawyers upon request.